taipoxin/json-rpc-pg/README.md

 ## Prerequisites

 * docker & docker-compose configured for current user
-* golang 1.13 and above
+* golang 1.14 or above

 ## How to start?